clemenshelm/chillbill-recognizer/lib/machine_learning/datageneration_workflow.md

 ## 4. Check total_prices_candidates

-1. If there is no candidate stop and report an error in the rubrik "Prices missing".
+1. If there is no candidate stop and report an error in the rubric "Prices missing".

 2. If there is only one candidate check if it is correct by looking at the amount.